 WHERE DO I CHECK IN FOR MY FIRST SHIFT?

 It depends!
-If you are a part of the Enduro operations, then check locations will be confirmed closer to the event.
-For those who are volunteering for Crankworx Events onsite at skyline (from 21 March to 25 March) the event office is located in the management offices at Skyline Rotorua, 185 Fairy Springs Road.
-Park in the designated parking zone next to the Skyline property and walk to the main terminal.
-When entering the property from Fairy Springs Rd, the event management office is to the left of the main terminal.
+If you are a part of the Dual Slalom operations, your location will be confirmed closer to the event.
+For those who are volunteering for Crankworx Events onsite at Skyline Rotorua (from 19 March to 24 March) the volunteer tent is located between the management offices and main gondola terminal at Skyline Rotorua, 185 Fairy Springs Road.
+Park in the designated parking zone next to the Skyline property and walk through the Skyline carpark towards the designated marquee.
 Please arrive 15 minutes prior to the start time indicated on your schedule to allow time to fill out the required paperwork and to get to your shift location.
 There will be security keeping an eye on these areas for your safety.

 WHAT SHOULD I BRING TO MY VOLUNTEER DAY?